gwosc-tutorial/gwosc-catalog/docs/schema.md

     - `catalog_name`: (string) The name of the catalog.
     - `catalog_description`: (string) A description of the catalog.
     - `doi`: (string, url) The full URL to the publication DOI related to this catalog.
+    - `release_date`: The date of the public release of the data in the format `YYYY-MM-DD`.

 2. Events level